 All Victorian students deserve the opportunity to go to great schools

-As part of the Education State, the Victorian Government is working to ensure every Victorian school gives every child – no matter their background or circumstance – the best chance to thrive and prosper.
+As part of the Education State, the Victorian Government is working hard to ensure Victorian schools give every child the best chance to thrive and succeed.

 If the Commonwealth is serious about improving student learning outcomes, it needs to do its share.
-Victoria is taking a strong stance against the Commonwealth’s unfair funding proposal.
+This is why Victoria is taking a strong stand against the Commonwealth’s school funding proposal.

-Fairer funding for all Victorian schools will ensure all Victorian students have the support they need to reach their full potential - no matter which school they attend.
+As our state grows, fairer funding for all Victorian schools will ensure Victorian students have the support they need to reach their full potential, no matter which school they attend.

-The Victorian Government has invested $8.9 billion to make Victoria the Education State.
-This investment has delivered Victoria’s best ever NAPLAN results in reading and numeracy in 2018, showing impressive outcomes that can be achieved when education is a government priority.
+Since 2015-16, the Victorian Government has invested $10.8 billion across the education portfolios to make Victoria the Education State.
+This record level of investment has delivered Victoria’s best ever NAPLAN results in reading and numeracy in 2018, showing impressive outcomes that can be achieved when education is a government priority.